madaboutbrighton/localarchive/README.md

 #### Recursive `-r `

-Subdirectories of dest_folder will be processed recursively.
-Default is `0` where only files within dest_folder will be processed.
+Subdirectories of the source path will be processed recursively.
+Default is `0` where only files immediately within the source path will be processed.

 #### Verbose `-v `